 - Seasoning Salt

-Wet sauce options:
+Wet sauce options

-But my favorite method for seasoning Sous Vide Chicken Breasts is a simple one.
-I like to sprinkle them with salt and pepper, add a couple sprigs of fresh herbs (thyme, rosemary, parsley) and a few lemon slices.
-Then, once they’re done cooking, I sear them in a hot skillet with some compound butter.
+I like to sprinkle it with salt and pepper, add a couple sprigs of fresh herbs (thyme, rosemary, parsley) and a few lemon slices.

 You can season your butter in so many different ways.
 My favorite add-ins are garlic, lemon zest and fresh herbs.
 You can also add a bit of heat by adding in a pinch of cayenne, or some horseradish.

-How to make compound butter:
+How to make compound butter

 - Combine softened butter with garlic and fresh herbs.